-Kenton and Marysville, which eventually would become the T&OC in the early 1890s.
-However, a competing alliance of Columbus investors, including shareholders of the HVRR, favored a more direct right-of-way north to Toledo through Delaware, Marion, Upper Sandusky and Fostoria.
-This latter group became the first movers, incorporating the Columbus & Toledo Railroad in 1872.
 After a hiatus arising from the Panic of 1873, construction commenced in 1875, reaching Marion in late 1876, and terminated at a connection with the PRR affiliate Toledo & Woodville Railroad at Walbridge in January 1877.
 Trains moving north from Columbus, like those on the competing T&OC and PRR lines, faced a long uphill grade of about 20 miles, using helpers for this pull.

-The HVRR also acquired a dock on the Maumee River, and quickly leveraged its ability to transload coal and ore directly between ships and trains at Lake Erie into very rapid growth, especially in the coal haulage business.
-Initially relying on coal off the Athens line, by the early 20th Century, HVRR's Toledo line was built into a heavy haulage double-tracked route with 130 and 140-lb. rail.
-It began handling many multiples of the original Athens and Pomeroy coal volume, attracted from other railroads, especially from the N&W.
+The railroad also acquired a dock on the Maumee River, and quickly leveraged its ability to transload coal and ore directly between ships and trains at Lake Erie into very rapid growth, especially in the coal haulage business.
+Initially relying on coal off the Athens line, by the early 20th Century, this Toledo line was built into a robust, heavy haulage double-tracked route with 130 and 140-lb. rail.
+It began handling many multiples of the original Athens and Pomeroy coal volume, attracted from other railroads, especially from the T&OC and N&W.